 The Convergence Center will be located in Armenia’s capital Yerevan.
 The site is in the Ajapnyak neighbourhood, at a 10 minute drive from the city center, at the edge of the Hrazdan River gorge.

-The three shortlisted firms participating in Stage Two of the competition will each receive an honorarium of EUR 20,000.
-In addition, TUMO will cover travel and lodging expenses for two key members of each shortlisted team for a site visit and for the 2-day workshop.
+The three shortlisted firms participating in Stage Two of the competition each received an honorarium of EUR 20,000.
+In addition, TUMO covered travel and lodging expenses for two key members of each shortlisted team for a site visit and for the 2-day workshop.

 TUMO is an innovative after school program for students between the ages of 12 and 18, occupying the first two floors of the TUMO building.
 It is a new kind of educational experience at the intersection of technology and design with branches in Armenia and oversees.
 20,000 teenagers attend TUMO on a weekly basis.
 The Convergence Center can be seen as the extension of the TUMO Center program to the level of university students and young professionals.